-The radial velocity method relies on the fact that a star does not remain completely stationary when it is orbited by a planet.
-It moves, ever so slightly, in a small circle or ellipse, responding to the gravitational tug of its smaller companion.
+The radial-velocity method relies on the fact that a star does not remain completely stationary when it is orbited by a planet.
+The star moves, ever so slightly, in a small circle or ellipse, responding to the gravitational tug of its smaller companion.
 When viewed from a distance, these slight movements affect the star's normal light spectrum, or color signature.
-If the star is moving towards the observer, then its spectrum would appear slightly shifted towards the blue; if it is moving away, it will be shifted towards the red.
+The spectrum of a star that is moving towards the observer appears slightly shifted toward bluer (shorter) wavelengths.
+If the star is moving away, then its spectrum will be shifted toward redder (longer) wavelengths.

-Using highly sensitive spectrographs, planet hunters on Earth can track a star's spectrum, searching for periodic shifts towards the red, blue, and back again.
+Using highly sensitive spectrographs attached to ground-based telescopes, planet hunters can track a star's spectrum, searching for periodic shifts spectral wobbles.
 The spectrum appears first slightly blue-shifted, and then slightly red-shifted.
-If the shifts are regular, repeating themselves at fixed intervals of days, months, or even years, it means that the star is moving ever so slightly back and forth - towards the Earth and then away from it in a regular cycle.
-This, in turn, is almost certainly caused by a body orbiting the star, tugging it back and forth over the course of its orbit.
+If the shifts are regular, repeating themselves at fixed intervals of days, months, or even years, it is almost certainly caused by a body orbiting the star, tugging it back and forth over the course of its orbit.
 If the body has a mass lower than about 10 times that of Jupiter (about 3,000 times the mass of Earth), then it is probably a planet.
 (Larger-mass objects are probably stars.)

-It is a fundamental feature of the radial velocity method that it cannot accurately determine the mass of a distant planet, but only provide an estimate of its minimum mass.
-This is a serious problem for planet-hunters, because mass is the leading criterion for distinguishing between planets and small stars.
-Some astronomers believe that at least some of the "planets" detected by spectroscopy are not planets at all but very low-mass stars.
+It is a fundamental feature of the radial-velocity method that it cannot accurately determine the mass of a distant planet, but only provide an estimate of its minimum mass.
+This is a serious problem for planet hunters, because mass is the leading criterion for distinguishing between planets and small stars.
+Some astronomers believe that at least some of the "planets" detected by the radial-velocity method are not planets at all but very low-mass stars.

-If, however, the orbital plane of the planet is "face on" when observed from the Earth, the entire wobble of the star will be perpendicular to an observer's line of vision.
+If, however, the orbital plane of a planet is face-on when observed from the Earth, the entire wobble of the star will be perpendicular to an observer's line of vision.
 While the star may move significantly within the orbital plane, no part of its movement will be towards or away from the Earth.
 No spectrum shift will be detected, and the Earth-bound observer will remain ignorant of the presence of a planet orbiting the star.

-In most cases a distant planet's orbital plane is neither "edge-on" nor "face-on" when observed from the Earth.
-Most likely it is tilted at some angle to the line of sight, which is usually unknown.
-This means that a spectrograph would not detect the full movement of the star, but only that component of its wobble that moves it towards the Earth or away from it.
-Now the mass of the suspected planet is directly proportionate to the star's actual wobble.
-If -- as is usually the case -- only a portion of this wobble is detected, then the measured mass will be lower than the true one and provide only a minimum figure for the planet's mass.
+In most cases a distant planet's orbital plane is neither edge-on nor face-on when observed from Earth.
+Most commonly the orbital plane is tilted at some unknown angle to the line of sight.
+This means that a spectrograph would not detect the full movement of the star, but only that component of its wobble that moves it toward Earth or away from it.
+The mass of the suspected planet is directly proportional to the star's actual wobble.
+If only a portion of this wobble is detected, then the measured mass will be lower than the true one and provide only a minimum figure for the planet's mass.

 The portion of a distant planet's mass that is detectable is determined by its orbital plane, when observed from Earth.
-If the angle of inclination from the "face-on" position is "i", then the component which is in line with the Earth is given by sin(i), a number that is zero if the orbital plane is face-on to us, or one if it is edge-on.
-The mass of the planet as detected from Earth is therefore given by M*Sin(i).
-If "i" is large, i.e. the system is close to an "edge-on" position, then the derived figure is close to the true one.
-But if "i" is small, and the system is, in fact, close to a "face-on" position, then the true mass of the "planet" is much larger than the estimate.
+If the angle of inclination from the face-on position is i, then the component which is in line with the Earth is given by sin(i), a number that is zero if the orbital plane is face-on to us, or one if it is edge-on.
+The mass of the planet as measured from Earth is therefore given by the actual planetary mass times sin(i).
+If i is large, i.e. the system is close to an edge-on position, then the estimated mass is close to the true one.
+But if i is small, and the system is, in fact, close to a face-on position, then the true mass of the "planet" is much larger than the estimate.

 Only rarely do astronomers know a planetary system's true angle of inclination.
 This leaves open the possibility that at least some of the objects detected are too massive to be true planets.

-But while "hot Jupiters" are relatively easy to find by the radial-velocity method, they are unlikely homes to any form of life as we know it.
-Even worse, their presence at the center of a planetary system makes it less likely that more Earth-like planets had survived in their neighborhood.
+But while hot Jupiters are relatively easy to find by the radial-velocity method, they are unlikely homes to any form of life as we know it.
+Even worse, their presence at the center of a planetary system makes it less likely that more Earthlike planets had survived in their neighborhood.
 In other words, while the discoveries made with spectroscopy established the presence and prevalence of planets outside our Solar System, most of the systems detected with this method are very unlikely abodes for life.